JoeStrout/minimicro-editor-themes/README.md

 These themes are free for anyone to use for any purpose.

+## Browsing

+Look in the `lib` folder in this repo.
+Each theme has two files: a `.ms` file which is the MiniScript code for the theme, and a `.png` file which is a screen shot showing what it looks like when applied to the code editor.

 ## Installing

 1. Clone or download this repo to your local machine.